BillNace/18341_P5_USB/README.md

 the USB ADDR -- to the device (it would be in the **DATA0** packet).
 It then would do another OUT transaction to send the data to be written in the thumb drive's memory.
 In all cases, the **DATA0** packet will send 8 bytes.
-When sending the memory address, the address is in the first two bytes of the **DATA0** packet's DATA field with the remaining 6 bytes being zero.
+When sending the memory address, the address (mempage) is in the first two bytes of the **DATA0** packet's DATA field with the remaining 6 bytes being zero.
 Remember, the DATA field is actually transmitted LSB first.